Nanshe

 The oldest attestations of the worship of Nanshe come from the Uruk period.
 Her cult center was Tell Zurghul, known in antiquity as Nina.
-Another place associated with her, Sirara, was likely a sacred distrinct in this city.
+Another place associated with her, Sirara, was likely a sacred district in this city.
 She was also worshiped elsewhere in the state of Lagash.
 Sanctuaries dedicated to her existed in its eponymous capital, as well as in Girsu, Gu'abba and other settlements.
 She is also attested in a number of other cities in other parts of Mesopotamia, including Adab, Nippur, Umma, Ur and Uruk, but her importance in their local pantheons was comparatively smaller.
 Her cult declined after the Ur III period.
-She was later adopted a dynastic tutelary deity by the kings of the Sealand, and also came to be worshiped in the Esagil temple complex in Babylon.
+She was later adopted as a dynastic tutelary deity by the kings of the Sealand, and also came to be worshiped in the Esagil temple complex in Babylon.
 She was still venerated in the sixth century BCE.

 Multiple literary texts focused on Nanshe are known.
 Nanshe and the Birds focuses on her relation with her symbolic animal, the u5 bird.
 Its species is a matter of dispute, with proposed identifications including goose, swan, cormorant, gull and pelican.
 In the myth Enki and Ninhursag, she appears as one of the deities created by Ninhursag to cure Enki's illness.
 Other compositions deal with her relation to the sea, fish or dream interpretation.